8 cm staal: Carriage

 The carriage of the 8 staal was made of steel.
 It had a double elevation screw which permitted an elevation of 20 degrees and a declination of 5 degrees.
 The carriage did not allow for sideways adjustment of the gun.
 Instead a handspike (see richtspaak on picture) was stuck through a ring at the end of the carriage.

 The wooden wheels with iron tires were of the Thonet system.
 Above the axle were two seats for gunners.
 The length of the carriage was 2,910 mm.
 The trunnion (tappenas) was 1,080 mm above the ground.
 The carriage itself, without equipment, weighed 518 kg.
 The complete equipped carriage with barrel weighed 1,000 kg.
-The carriage carried two cannister shot.
+The carriage carried two canister shot.

 For ammunition transport, there was a caisson wagon weighing 1,112 kg.
 The caisson held 46 ring shells and 46 shrapnel shot.

 Limber

 During transport the gun was towed by a two-wheeled limber.
 The ammunition box was made of sheet iron.
 On top of it was room for part of the gun crew.
 It had two iron arm rests with a belt for the back in between, and seat cushions.
 The limber had a steel axle, and Thonet system wheels, the rest of the structure and the disselboom were made of wood.
 The complete limber without fodder weighed 938 kg.
-The limber held 17 ring shells, 17 shrapnel shot, and 2 cannister shot.
+The limber held 17 ring shells, 17 shrapnel shot, and 2 canister shot.